Six key steps to developing a strong partnership foundation in business

 - Can you compromise?
 How do you deal with differences?
 Are you both able to see challenges from multiple points of view?
 Are you both open to new ways of doing things?
 Will you be willing to compromise?

-2) Put in the groundwork with your buisness partner.
+2) Put in the groundwork with your business partner.

-- Your goals: What are your hopes for this project and partnership?
+- What are your goals?
+What are your hopes for this project and partnership?
 What is your level of commitment?
 Be honest and upfront about your life plans.
 You can’t predict everything but if you have a major life change on the horizon – kids, divorce, moving house, a personal health issue, care for an aging parent – your potential partner should know it.

-- Your timeline and key measure of success: What does success look like and how quickly are you expecting to get there?
+- What is your timeline and key measure of success?
+What does success look like and how quickly are you expecting to get there?
 How long are you willing to stay in the partnership?

-- Your financial expectations: When do you expect to get paid?
+- What are your financial expectations?
+When do you expect to get paid?
 Will you invest any of your own money?
 How much?

-- Your responsibilities and commitments outside of work: What other responsibilities do you both have that need your time and attention?
+- What are your responsibilities and commitments outside of work?
+What other responsibilities do you both have that need your time and attention?

-- Your values: Trust is paramount in a partnership.
+- What are your values?
+Trust is paramount in a partnership.
 While you may have differences in work styles and skill sets at the deepest level your core values need to be aligned.
 Get clear on what those are and where your deal breakers lie.

-- Your workstyle: When and where do you do your best work, how do you prefer to communicate?
+- What is your work style?
+When and where do you do your best work, how do you prefer to communicate?
 How do you handle stress?
 How do you resolve conflict?
 What weaknesses/blindspots do you have?
 What do you love doing most, what are your strengths and what type of things do you dislike doing?